dbogatic/dbogatic.github.io/_posts/2022-02-06-Tech-Analysis.md

 ```python
 python -m pip install -U matplotlib
 ```
 I hope this high level overview of pandas-ta python 3 library was helpful so you will spend less time coding and more time analyzing assets.
+You can view the complete code in the GitHub [notebook](https://github.com/dbogatic/technical-analysis-pandas-ta/blob/main/technical_indicators.ipynb).